chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

         verify 'nginx -t -c %{path}'
       end

-   .. warning:: For releases of the chef-client prior to 12.5 (chef-client 12.4 and earlier) the correct syntax is:
+   .. warning:: For releases of Chef Infra Client prior to 12.5 (chef-client 12.4 and earlier) the correct syntax is:

       .. code-block:: ruby